mplemay/overzetten/plan.md

     - ~`List[CustomType]`, `Dict[str, CustomType]`~
     - ~`Union` types, `Literal` types~
     - ~Custom Pydantic models as field types~
-- **New:** Test mapping relationships to other DTO types.
+- Test mapping relationships to other DTO types.
-- **New:** Test circular mapping references.
+- Test circular mapping references.
 - ~**New:** Test mapping same field to different types in different DTOs.~
 - ~**New:** Test mapping fields that don't exist in SQLAlchemy model (should error).~
-- **New:** Test mapping with inheritance (parent class mappings).
+- Test mapping with inheritance (parent class mappings).

 ### Field Exclusion (`exclude` parameter) (Enhanced)
 - ~Test excluding various field types (columns, relationships, hybrids).~
-- Test excluding inherited fields from parent models.
+- ~Test excluding inherited fields from parent models.~
-- Test excluding fields with foreign key constraints.
+- ~Test excluding fields with foreign key constraints.~
 - ~**New:** Test excluding fields that are referenced in `mapped` (should take precedence).~
 - ~**New:** Test excluding all fields except one (edge case).~
 - ~**New:** Test excluding computed/hybrid properties.~